Vyral/john-quinn/_posts/2025-02-04-looking-for-a-stress-free-home-sale-sell-to-an-investor.md

 date: 2025-02-04 00:00:00
 tags:
   - Home Seller Tips
-excerpt: Skip the stress of showings and negotiations by selling directly to buyers.
+excerpt: Skip the stress of showings and negotiations by selling directly to investors.
 enclosure:
 pullquote: Selling directly gives you the convenience and speed you need.
 enclosure_type: video/mp4